rainajia/IC-UKB-RAP/README.md

 dx run app-ic-epid-regenie-step2_per-variant-test --help        # The app for running regenie step 2, variant level association test
 ```

-**Required input:** Users must prepare a tab-delimited phenotype file as the minimum requirement to run any of the three tools.
-Uncompressed files are recommended, as regenie may encounter parsing issues with compressed .gz formats.
+**Required input:** Users must prepare a tab-delimited phenotype file as the minimum input to run the three tools above.
+Saving the phenotype file as uncompressed .txt or .tsv is recommended, as regenie may encounter parsing issues with compressed .gz format.

 - If multiple phenotypes are included, the phenotype file must contain either all binary traits or all quantitative traits, as regenie cannot process mixed phenotype types in a single run.
 - Please notes the caveates in running multiple phenotypes as one job in regenie: [missing pattern among traits](https://rgcgithub.github.io/regenie/recommendations/).